Custody Helping You Overcome This Chapter of Your Life

 Boise Child Custody Attorney

-Expert Modification of Child Custody Agreements in Ada County, Idaho
+Professional Help for Modifying Child Custody Agreements in Ada County, ID

 Do you have a court-ordered custody schedule that is no longer working for you and your children?
 To modify custody in Idaho, you must show that there has been a "substantial and material change in circumstances" that impact the current custody schedule.